 Through our national event (The Big Bang Fair) which happens at a different location in March every year, and through a series of regional and local events, we work with partner organisations across business and industry, government and academia to try and give a flavour of the real scale of engineering and science in the UK.

 Since we held the first Fair in 2009, we’ve continued to grow.
-From 14 – 17 March 2013, we welcomed over 65,000 visitors to ExCeL, London and amazed them at just how exciting engineering and science can be.
+From 13 – 16 March 2014, we welcomed over 75,000 visitors to The NEC, Birmingham and amazed them at just how exciting engineering and science can be.
 But it’s about more than thrills.

 At its heart, The Big Bang is about careers and futures and highlighting the exciting possibilities that exist for young people with science, technology, engineering and maths backgrounds.
 It’s about the contribution they, with the right motivation, can make to the UK economy and to society in general.